krisztiankosi/Control/README.md

 # Control

-Simulations for Non-linear control, using SciLab
+Simulations for Non-linear control, using Julia

+Created by Krisztián Kósi
+using MIT License